Diocese of Caledonia

-The Diocese of Caledonia is a diocese of the Ecclesiastical Province of British Columbia and the Yukon of the Anglican Church of Canada.
+The Diocese of Caledonia is a diocese of the Ecclesiastical Province of British Columbia and Yukon of the Anglican Church of Canada.

 Early missionary leaders who served in this diocese include William Ridley and James Benjamin McCullagh.

 In 1977 the diocese published The Nishga Liturgy for Nisga'a Anglicans.

 Bishops of Caledonia

 Deans of Caledonia

 The Dean of Caledonia is also usually Rector of St Andrew's Cathedral, Prince Rupert.